 SAs receiving athletic aid are required to register for 15 credit hours each semester.
-You must receive the permission of the Assistant Director of Athletics for Academics, Leveda Dexter, and Associate Director for Athletics, Frank Harrell, if you plan to carry fewer than 14 credit hours.
+You must receive the permission of the Assistant Director of Athletics for Academics, and a committee appointed by the Director of Athletics, if you plan to carry fewer than 14 credit hours.
 Undergraduates must be continuously registered for 12 credit hours by the end of the first week of the semester in order to participate in TTU intercollegiate athletic programs.
 Most of TTU's degree programs require 120 credit hours.
-Engineering requires 128 credit hours.
+Some programs will require more than 120 credit hours.
 Freshmen who take 15 and pass 15 hours each semester will be on track for graduation in 4 years in a 120 credit hour program.